How should organizations structure their analytics?

 So how do you choose what’s most effective?

-When it comes to knowing whether centralization or decentralization analytics is a more suitable fit for your organization, consider where the two structures sit across these few valuable components.
+When it comes to choosing centralized vs. decentralized analytics for your organization, consider where the two structures sit across these few valuable components.

 Centralized Analytics: With a centralized analytical model, how methods and processes are executed can have stronger oversight from the core data analytics team outsourcing their efforts to the entire organization.
 They can optimize on each skillset their team holds and utilize them in a way that is most cost-effective and efficient.
 There does come the risk, however, that certain analytical operations are not fit for every department and what may have been intended to work for all becomes a sunk cost when one team must implement something more applicable.